blbadger/blbadger.github.io/polynomial-roots.md

 {% include youtube.html id='qS8g6m0QOik' %}

+The images produced by searching the complex plane for points that converge quickly can be very beautiful.
+It is fascinating to explore the exquisite shapes that are made with relatively simple polynomials, so I made a web application to allow one to explore these images freely using Newton's method (and other methods detailed towards the end of this page).
+Follow [this link](https://pfinderr.herokuapp.com/) for the app.

 ### A simple unrootable polynomial

 Arguably the simplest polynomial that by Galois theory does not have a closed form rooted expression is